Charannsai/charannsai/README.md

 # Hi there, I'm Charannsai 👋

-## About Me
+## About Me 😊
-I'm a passionate developer with a love for creating innovative solutions 😊.
+- I'm a passionate developer with a love for creating innovative solutions.
+- Working on various cutting-edge applications which serve and solve real world problems.
+- Have Interest and Learning AIML.

 ## Skills ✨